MAiKo26/MAiKo26/README.md

 ### Hi there 👋

 - I'm a Software Engineer from Tunisia
-- I'm currently working in ZETA Engineering
+- I'm currently doing a Masters in Computer Science and Electronics